 Runners and cyclists love Inverness and Loch Ness for the scenic routes to explore and fantastic races to enter, but are you ready for a new challenge this year?
 Try a duathlon and challenge yourself – we have fantastic events for everyone from beginners to elite athletes!

 Have you ever tried a multi-sport event?

-January wouldn’t be January without the odd New Year’s resolution, so for those of you looking for a new and exciting challenge for this year we have a few suggestions that will please even the most adventurous!
+January wouldn’t be January without the odd New Year’s resolution, so for those of you looking for a new and exciting challenge this year, we have a few suggestions that will please even the most adventurous!
 We have already written about the great sporting events around Inverness and Loch Ness, but what if you’ve already done the Etape or one of the races of the Festival of Running?
 In recent years Triathlons have become more and more popular, as many people would like to challenge themselves and try something new…but let’s face it, open water swimming up here is not for the faint-hearted – so let’s look at some exciting events in our area that won’t involve a wetsuit!

 If you are a runner or cyclist looking to try something new, why not consider a duathlon?
 The most famous duathlon in our area is probably the Highland Cross in June, but it can be very difficult to get a place.